Daksh-Aggarwal/Daksh-Aggarwal/README.md

 ## 🧑‍💻 About Me

 <p align="left" style="font-family: 'Merriweather', serif;">
   I’m a sophomore studying Computer Science and Engineering with a passion for Mathematics and Programming.
-I’m currently exploring Artifical Intelligence and Machine Learning, particularly NLPs.
+I’m currently exploring Web Development & Artifical Intelligence and Machine Learning.
 I’m eager to dive deeper into AI/ML and committed to making a positive impact through my projects and community involvement.
 </p>

 ## 🛠️ Technical Skills